 Adopted by the Long-Term Care Insurance (EX) Task Force, ___ __, 2023

-2024 Proposed Charges for Long-Term Care Insurance (EX) Task Force
+2024 Proposed Charges for Long-Term Care Insurance (B) Task Force

-Recognizing the gravity of the threat posed by the current long-term care insurance (LTCI) environment both to consumers and our state-based system of insurance regulation, the mission of the Long-Term Care Insurance (EX) Task Force is to: 1) monitor and evaluate the LTCI rate review process; 2) monitor and evaluate options to help consumers manage the impact of rate increases; and 3) monitor work performed by other NAIC groups to review the financial solvency of long-term care (LTC) insurers.
+Recognizing the gravity of the threat posed by the current long-term care insurance (LTCI) environment both to consumers and our state-based system of insurance regulation, the mission of the Long-Term Care Insurance (B) Task Force is to: 1) monitor and evaluate the LTCI rate review process; 2) monitor and evaluate options to help consumers manage the impact of rate increases; and 3) monitor work performed by other NAIC groups to review the financial solvency of long-term care (LTC) insurers.

 Ongoing Support of NAIC Programs, Products, or Services

-The Long-Term Care Insurance (EX) Task Force will:
+The Long-Term Care Insurance (B) Task Force will:

 Monitor and evaluate the progress of the multistate actuarial (MSA) rate review process as outlined in the Long-Term Care Insurance Multistate Rate Review Framework (MSA Framework) document, and make modification, as appropriate.
 Monitor state insurance department rate review actions subsequent to the implementation of the MSA Framework and MSA rate review recommendations.